 There are two ways to apply:

-- Register with the Council’s Housing Register and bid for Housing Association properties through Choice Based Lettings in the same way as you do for Council properties.
-Property adverts state who the landlord is and explain who is eligible to apply.
+- register with the Council’s Housing Register and bid for Housing Association properties through the Property Shop in the same way as you do for Council properties.
+Property adverts state who the landlord is and explain who is eligible to apply

-- Apply to some of the Housing Associations directly.
-Some keep their own waiting lists and allocate some of their properties independently, outside of the Choice Based Lettings process.
+- apply directly to a Housing Association.
+Some have their own applications process and let some of their properties outside of the Property Shop process.
 There will usually be an application form to fill in, either online or as a paper form, for each Association you decide to apply to.
 Download the Housing Association properties in Sheffield guide to find an association